Execution of Dennis McGuire: Aftermath

 Following the execution, McGuire's family planned to sue the state of Ohio for inflicting cruel and unusual punishment in violation of the US constitution.
 A professor of anesthesia at Harvard Medical School told an Ohio court that using midazolam was inappropriate in an execution, and that the state ran the risk of McGuire being conscious for up to five minutes while suffocating.
 The human rights group Reprieve also released a statement in response, saying they were shocked that the state had gone ahead with the execution, despite the warnings from experts.

 All pending executions in Ohio were put on hold, and an unofficial moratorium on capital punishment in Ohio was declared by Governor John Kasich.
 The state then tried to find compounded or specially mixed versions of lethal drugs, but was unsuccessful.
 Kasich later signed a bill into law that shielded the names of companies that provide the state of Ohio with lethal injection drugs.

 Over a year later, McGuire's family dropped its civil rights lawsuit against the state after the Ohio Department of Rehabilitation and Correction announced it would abandon the execution method it had used on McGuire in favor of alternative anesthetics.
 The decision satisfied McGuire's family.
 Kasich ruled out looking for alternative execution methods, such as hanging or firing squad.

 It took over three years before Ohio planned to resume executions with a new, three-drug combination: midazolam, rocuronium bromide, and potassium chloride.
-The combination was FDA-approved.
 In July 2017, convicted murderer Ronald Philips was the next person to be executed after McGuire, using the new three-drug combination.